Waitemata DHB Speech Language Therapy - Inpatients

-Speech-language therapists (SLTs) in acute allied health are professionals who work closely with patients, families/whanau, and other health professionals (such as doctors, physiotherapists, occupational therapists, and dietitians) to assess, diagnose, and manage/rehabilitate communication and swallowing problems in the acute hospital wards.
+Speech-language therapists (SLTs) within inpatients are professionals who work closely with patients, families/whanau, and other health professionals (such as doctors, physiotherapists, occupational therapists, and dietitians) to assess, diagnose, and manage/rehabilitate communication and swallowing problems in the hospital wards.
 SLTs at Waitemata DHB also work closely with SLTs in rehabilitation facilities, in the community and other hospitals to ensure seamless SLT treatment and management.

 Conditions that may lead to communication or swallowing problems include:

 - brain injury